Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Introduction

-The solution of the nonlinear Klein-Gordon equation with some boundary control term $b(t)$ and some given initial data $(u_0, v_0)$ is a function $u\in C([0, T); \mathcal{H}^1)$ that satisfies the equation in the classical transportation sense, where $T\in \mathbb{R}\cup \{+\infty\}$ is the blow up time, and throughout we use the boundary condition from before $u_t+ au_{\nu}=b(t)$.
-This kind of solution, which was introduced by Lions \cite{Lions-Hilbert}, is commonly used in control theory, see the book by Coron \cite{coron} for an instructional introduction on this subject.
+The solution of the nonlinear Klein-Gordon equation with boundary control term $b(t)$ and given initial data $(u_0, v_0)$ is a function $u(t, x)\in C([0, T); \mathcal{H}^1)$ that satisfies the equation in the classical {\it transportation sense}, where $T\in \mathbb{R}\cup \{+\infty\}$ is the blow up time, and throughout we use the boundary condition from before $u_t+ au_{\nu}=b(t)$.
+This definition of solution, introduced by Lions \cite{Lions-Hilbert}, is commonly used in control theory, see the book by Coron \cite{coron} for an nice introduction to this subject.